The-Uncounted-Lab/county_month_excess_mortality_2020-2022/README.md

 The project consists of 8 main RMarkdown files:

 - dataCreation.Rmd: Cleans the data for All-Causes deaths.
-- modelsFitMonthlu.Rmd: Estimates the monthly level models for All-Causes deaths.
+- modelsFitMonthly.Rmd: Estimates the monthly level models for All-Causes deaths.
 - modelsFitYearly.Rmd: Estimates the yearly level models for All-Causes deaths.
 - modelsPerformance.Rmd: Assesses the models performance and creates diagnosic plots for All-Causes deaths.
 - exMortEstimates.Rmd: Generates excess deaths estimates for All-Causes mortality for two separate periods, Mar-Dec 2020 and Jan-Dec 2021.
 - graphsPart1.Rmd: Produces figures 1, 2, and 3.
 - graphsPart2.Rmd: Produces figures 4 and 5.
 - summaryTable: Produces table 1.

+The files are intended to be run in the order in which they appear on the list.
+We cannot provide mortality data from the CDC WONDER platform but all the other data is given.